-Provides information on the government trading enterprise's progress towards achievement of Government desired objectives through the delivery of services.
-In addition to assisting interested parties to assess the entity's performance in achieving desired outcome(s), the performance information is also available to help the entity understand it's own performance - facilitating strategic planning, enhancing resource management and highlighting areas for improvement.
+Provides information on the Government Trading Enterprise's progress towards achievement of Government goals through the delivery of services.
+In addition to assisting interested parties to assess the entity's performance in achieving its strategic objective(s), the performance information is also available to help the entity understand its own performance - facilitating strategic planning, enhancing resource management and highlighting areas for improvement.